Met Gala: Attendees

+Rules

 The 2015 Gala and its theme of "China: Through the Looking Glass" became the subject of a documentary—The First Monday in May, directed by Andrew Rossi and produced by Condé Nast Entertainment, Vogue, and Relativity Studios.
 A total of 225 approved photographers, reporters, and social media participants documented the event for the documentary.
 All other attendees were forbidden from using social media at the event.
 Guests received notices about the restriction of selfies and social media inside the gala.
 The no-selfie ordinance was extended to the following editions of the Met Gala.
 Despite the existing "No Selfie Rule," celebrities including Billie Eilish, Dakota Johnson, and Kylie Jenner have started the tradition of taking an annual selfie in the Met bathroom.
-These pictures have become viral for their eclectic grouping of celebrities who are rarely seen in the same room as each other.
+These pictures have become viral for their eclectic groupings of celebrities who are rarely seen in the same room with each other.

-A no-smoking rule had to be added to the Met Gala bathroom after images of Bella Hadid surfaced smoking in the Met bathroom in 2017, the rule enforced for public health and safety reasons.
+A no-smoking rule was added to the Met Gala bathroom after images of Bella Hadid surfaced smoking in the Met bathroom in 2017; the rule was created and is enforced for public health and safety reasons.

 As of 2018, Wintour announced that guests may not be allowed to attend the gala when younger than the age of 18.